ronigatt/ronigatt/_pages/about.md

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Welcome!
+I’m Roni Gattegno — a Ph.D. candidate at Tel Aviv University, working at the intersection of neuroscience, biomedical engineering, and clinical translation.
+My research focuses on developing ultrasound and nanobubble technologies to noninvasively open the blood–brain barrier and improve therapy and diagnostics for brain cancer.

+Beyond my current work, I am motivated by a broader mission: to bridge fundamental neuroscience with patient-centered impact.
+Having trained in systems neuroscience and engineering, I am now expanding my research to explore the mechanisms of chronic pain and to develop new diagnostic and therapeutic approaches.

+I believe that science should not only uncover how the brain works but also transform the way we treat disease.
+My long-term vision is to integrate engineering innovation, quantitative neuroscience, and clinical research to improve the lives of people affected by chronic pain disorders.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.